Tinghao-Liu/Tinghao-Liu.github.io/exampleSite/content/english/pages/elements.md

 ### List of Publications

+###### The following is a list of publications arising from my research work.
+For each entry, clicking on the paper title will redirect you to the official online version of the publication for more details.

 [8] **Comprehensive SCME: a nonlinear large-deformation modeling approach for general planar compliant mechanisms** Tinghao Liu; Guangbo Hao
    *Mechanism and Machine Theory*